 Fixed-rate personal loans come with interest rates and payments that don't change.
 This makes budgeting easier.
 When you have a fixed-rate loan, you're protected from interest rate increases, which could make a loan unaffordable.

 On the other hand, when interest rates fall, your rate and payment will remain unchanged.
-If you want a lower rate, you'd have to qualify for a new loan and use it to pay off the old one, and that would likely involve paying a new set of loan fees (typically, 1% to 5% of the loan amount).
+If you want a lower rate, you'd have to qualify for a new loan for debt consolidation and use it to pay off the old one, and that would likely involve paying a new set of loan fees (typically, 1% to 5% of the loan amount).

 A fixed-rate loan is better when stability is important.
 That's especially true if the interest rate you qualify for is lower than what you could get with another type of financing (like credit cards).